sjbrown/misc_work/deckahedron/mod_flashbacks.md

 spend those resources and effect that action now, as a "Mercy Flashback", for the additional cost of a green token.

+Forgetting happens to the best of us, and there are lots of variables to keep track of, so the cost is kept "cheap" at only one green token.
+But a cost is nessecary to keep the flow of the game going.
+This is a game of improv storytelling, and improv means rolling with the punches sometimes.

 ## Preparedness

 If you are using the Speed / Equimpent / Money module, you can also play